Walter Moody

-Background
+Life

 Moody was born on March 24, 1935, in Rex, Georgia, and grew up in Fort Valley.
 He grew up as the oldest of three children and spent much of his time "tinkering with machinery".
 He graduated from Peach County High School in 1953, and held a multitude of military positions in the years to 1961.

 Following his departure from the military, Moody resumed his education.
 Taking classes at a small college, he considered becoming a neurosurgeon but he did not make good grades.
 He was later able to take some law school classes.
 After a psychiatric evaluation in 1967, he was characterized as harboring violent thoughts, and the doctor evaluating him, Thomas M. Hall, testified that he was constantly afraid that Moody might get into a situation that would end up in some sort of destruction toward society.

-On May 7, 1972, Moody's wife at the time, Hazel, opened a package she found in their kitchen.
+On May 7, 1972, Moody's wife, Hazel, opened a package she found in their kitchen.
 It turned out to be a homemade pipe bomb that exploded in front of her, tearing up her hand, thigh and shoulder, and sending scrap metal into her eye.
 She required six operations to deal with all of her injuries.
 Moody was tried for making the bomb with intent to send it to an auto dealer who had repossessed Moody's car, and on October 19, 1972, he was found not guilty of making the bomb, but was convicted of possessing it and sentenced to five years in the Atlanta Federal Penitentiary.

 Moody and his wife were divorced shortly after his conviction.